gwichert/wxd/README.txt

 When compiling wxD programs, you need to tell it which version of wxWidgets that you want (i.e. what platform you are targetting)

-If you are using the GNU Makefiles and the wx-config script, then your platform name should be available in the file "wxc/platform".
+Your platform name should be available in the file "wxc/PLATFORM".

 Here are the main supported ones:
 Windows XP     version=__WXMSW__